Skip to main content

 What the signature covers

 2. The inputs were hashed and recorded.
 Every signed result includes inputRefs — hashes of the inputs used.
 You can verify which inputs went into the computation.
+This holds today regardless of attestation status.

 Input references (inputRefs)